-Undoubtedly, "The House of Flowers" has been a success, and for the second season to the production will be joined the actress Mariana Treviño, whom we can also see in "Club de Cuervos".
+Undoubtedly, "The House of Flowers" has been a success, and for the second season of the production will be joined the actress Mariana Treviño, whom we can also see in "Club de Cuervos".

 The star cast led by Cecilia Suárez (Paulina de la Mora), Aislinn Derbez (Elena de la Mora), Darío Yazbek (Julián de la Mora), Arturo Ríos (Ernesto de la Mora), Juan Pablo Medina (Diego), Luis de la Rosa (Bruno) and Paco León (María José) started yesterday, in Mexico City, the shooting of the new season.
 The production began at the beginning of February in Spain where several scenes were filmed, causing a stir when watching Paulina de la Mora strolling along Madrid's Gran Vía.